 - Can make a difference in the life of a new student

 - Helps with your first-year transition at BCIT

 - Makes your BCIT experience successful

 - Easy access to answers about your program and life at BCIT

 - Opportunities to network and meet new people

-Questions about the Peer to Peer Mentorship Program?
+Questions about the Indigenous Student Champion program?
 Contact us.